windmill-labs/windmilldocs/blog/2023-01-25-issue-tracker/index.md

 1. Insert a `Button` component.
 2. Set the `Label` to `Create Issue`.
 3. Set the `Size` to `md`
+4. Set the `Styling > Alignment` to right-justified
-4. Find the ID of the `Load Issues` background runnable and check `Recompute` on it in the `Recompute others` section.
+5. Find the ID of the `Load Issues` background runnable and check `Recompute` on it in the `Recompute others` section.

    :::info